vilhess/pi-with-monte-carlo/README.md

 ## How does it work?

-In this code, we use the Monte Carlo method to estimate π by utilizing the relationship between the area of a circle and the area of a square that encloses it.
+In this code, we use the Monte Carlo method to estimate π by utilizing the relationship between the area of a circle and the area of a square.
 Here's how the code works:

 1. A matrix of size 1000x1000 is created and initialized with zeros.
 2. A circle with a radius of 250 is drawn within the matrix, along with a square that encloses the circle.
 Points inside the circle are set to 1, and half of the points inside the square are set to 0.5.